nubenetes/awesome-kubernetes/docs/gitops.md

 - [dzone: What Is GitOps, Really?](https://dzone.com/articles/what-is-gitops-really) This article will help you understand what GitOps really is as a strategy for development, and its benefits over other CI/CD approaches
 - [Continuous GitOps, the way to do DevOps in Kubernetes](https://medium.com/@imarunrk/continuous-gitops-the-way-to-do-devops-in-kubernetes-896b0ea1d0fb) Continuous GitOps, the new age DevOps practice to increase the delivery velocity by achieving an end to end “Git source of truth” with Zero manual changes into the Kubernetes cluster.
 - [thenewstack.io: What Is GitOps and Why It Might Be The Next Big Thing for DevOps](https://thenewstack.io/what-is-gitops-and-why-it-might-be-the-next-big-thing-for-devops/)
+- [opensource.substack.com: All You Need To Know About GitOps](https://opensource.substack.com/p/all-you-need-to-know-about-gitops) A complete guide about GitOps, what why and how
+- [itnext.io: Continuous GitOps, the way to do DevOps in Kubernetes](https://itnext.io/continuous-gitops-the-way-to-do-devops-in-kubernetes-896b0ea1d0fb) Continuous GitOps, the new age DevOps practice to increase the delivery velocity by achieving an end to end “Git source of truth” with Zero manual changes into the Kubernetes cluster

 ## Git Repositories Structures
 - [GitOps: How to Ops Your Git the Right Way 🌟](https://dzone.com/articles/gitops-how-to-ops-your-git-the-right-way) In this article we’ll look into the specifics of creating Git repositories structures  —  the very core of the GitOps approach.